 Feathered Friends temperature ratings are conservative so depending on sleep style, you may even be able to sleep comfortably below 20º F temperatures.

-It seems almost magical that Feathered Friends is able to do all this for $60 cheaper than the Western Mountaineering Ultralite, and pushes it firmly into the top spot in my book.
+It seems almost magical that Feathered Friends is able to do all this for about $60 cheaper than the Western Mountaineering Ultralite, and pushes it firmly into the top spot in my book.

 Temperature Rating: 20º F